Memorial Princess Sessions

 The Memorial Princesses page has every girl and her story through the years!

 Ten Years of Special Princesses

 Ten years.
 I can't believe I started this event 10 years ago.
 Thank you to each and every person who has nominated a family to come be a part of this special place in my heart.
 Because of you, I've met 52 special girls.
 That's pretty astounding..
 52 girls facing things regular people can't imagine.
 52 families with lives changed forever with a diagnosis.
-But when you think about it, every family has lives than change forever thanks to their children, diagnosis or no. And that's what the Memorial Princess Sessions are for me.
+But when you think about it, every family has lives that change forever thanks to their children, diagnosis or no. And that's what the Memorial Princess Sessions are for me.

 They're a way to celebrate not only what makes us all different, but what makes us all the same.
 Each of these girls IS different.. but they all have families who love them, they all have things they like or don't like.
 They all have a zest for life.
-And every single one of them is more than their diagnosis.
+And every single one of them is more than thier diagnosis.
 That's why this is so important to me.
 Each special child that I've met is more than what people see (or don't see).
 These kids are excluded from so many things just because they're different.
 I was bullied as a child because I was tall.
 Imagine what these kids go through with medical tests, surgeries, doctors.. and then add bullying on top of that.
 It shouldn't happen.
 This event is my way of not only making these girls feel like the special, wonderful people they are, but also making it NORMAL for everyone else to see that too.
 The more we show and include the unique, the less different and more approachable they become.

 Meet Sabina Hartley-Burke

 In the very beginning of my photography business, I decided that a way I could spice up boring sessions was to add props.
 I’m sure we’ve all been there… bubbles, balloons… even if it didn’t go with the wardrobe or family, I was going to use it anyway!
 Since I always like fluffy dresses, I bought a pack of dress-up things for girls to wear and went to town.